 Distribution of Credit Hours:

-The M. Phil.
-Programme shall carry a total of 48 credits and will have six components:
+The M. Phil. programme shall carry a total of 46 credits and will have six components:

-Survey of Literature (SL): 8 credits.
-As a prelude to embarking on the study, the survey of literature familiarizes the scholar with the literature available on the problem chosen for the study, identifies gaps, and enables the scholar to formulate alternative hypothesis.
+· Survey of Literature (SL): 6 credits.
+As a prelude to embarking on the study, the survey of literature familiarizes the scholar with the literature available on the problem chosen for the study, identifies gaps, and enables the scholar to formulate an alternative hypothesis.

-Semester I Courses: There will be four basic courses (8 credits) provide the foundation for theoretical understanding of development, research methods and one non-credit course in research writings.
+1. Semester I Courses: There will be four basic courses (8 credits) provide the foundation for the theoretical understanding of development, research methods and one non-credit course in research writings.

-Semester III & IV- Dissertation: The coursework in the first year of the Programme intended to prepare students for research, and the research undertaken by students in the second year culminate into a dissertation thesis (24 credits) submitted by the students at the end of the Programme.
-The usual process of MPhil dissertation evaluation rule will be applicable.
+3. Semester III & IV- Dissertation: The coursework in the first year of the programme intended to prepare students for research, and the research undertaken by students in the second year culminate into a dissertation thesis (24 credits) submitted by the students at the end of the programme.
+The students will conduct the fieldwork at the beginning of the Semester-III.
+The usual process of M. Phil. dissertation evaluation rule will be applicable.

 Fee Structure for Integrated M.Phil and Ph.D Programme and Direct Ph.D Programme